Scusemua/Succ.io/README.md

 # Succ.io
 Fan remake of Sily.co

+There are many NSFW questions.
+You have been warned.

 Mostly functional in its current form.
-There's probably a lot of bugs, though.